-- a) Submit to OSSE a school test security plan through the OSSE School Test Security Plans QuickBase Application for each school or campus under the LEA's control at least 15 business days before the administration of the first statewide assessment. - b) School Test Security Plans must include at a minimum: - i.
+- a) Submit to OSSE a school test security plan through the OSSE Assessment Portal QuickBase Application for each school or campus under the LEA's control at least 15 business days before the first day of administration of each statewide assessment. - b) School Test Security Plans must include at a minimum: - i.
 Procedures for the secure maintenance, dissemination, collection, and storage of Statewide assessment materials before, during, and after administering a test, including: - ii.
 Keeping an inventory of all materials and identifying individuals with access to the materials; - iii.
 Accounting for and reporting to the OSSE any materials that are lost or otherwise unaccounted; and - iv.
 Accounting for and securing old or damaged materials; - v.
 The name and contact information for the test integrity coordinator and the test monitors at each school under the LEA's control; - vi.
 A list of actions prohibited by authorized personnel; - vii.
 Procedures pursuant to which students, authorized personnel, and other individuals may, and are encouraged to, report irregularities in testing administration or testing security; and - viii.
-Written procedures for investigating and remediating any complaint, allegation, or concern about a potential failure of testing integrity and security. - c) Please consult the 2021 School Test Security Plan Exemplar for the complete list of questions and format for the OSSE School Test Security Plan.
+Written procedures for investigating and remediating any complaint, allegation, or concern about a potential failure of testing integrity and security. - c) Schools must submit to OSSE the expected start and end dates for assessment administration for each assessment.
+Start and end dates are submitted using the School Test Security Plan tab in the OSSE Assessment Portal.